uk-gov-mirror/ministryofjustice.c100-application/README.md

 ## Getting Started

 * Copy `.env.example` to `.env` and replace with suitable values.
-You don't need to configure Notify at this point.
+You don't need to configure Notify or Auth0 at this point.

 * `bundle install`
 * `bundle exec rails db:setup`